It’s important to us that our justice, equity, and inclusion journey is rooted in action, not just words.

 Facilitate learning.
 Multiple times per year, we intentionally schedule events to deepen our team’s understanding.
 While this includes formal training, this has also involved facilitated team discussions about challenging topics, guest speakers, team challenges, book discussions, and volunteer opportunities.

-What We’ve Done in 2022:
+What We’ve Done in the Last Twelve Months:

 New Resume Submission Options.
 On the advice of our Veterans panel, we have introduced new methods for candidates to share their experience with us.
 The ability to submit video, presentations, or written paragraphs can help candidates with non-traditional backgrounds put their best foot forward!